HSBC student accounts review

 - Option to apply for a credit card.
 HSBC also offers a student credit card.
 As a student current account holder with the bank, you’ll be eligible to apply.

 - Incentives for opening and using the student account.
-You’ll get an £80 cash reward, plus your choice of a £20 Uber Eats voucher or a year of unlimited next-day delivery with ASOS Premier.
-All you’ll need to do is make 5 debit card transactions within a month of opening your account.
+You’ll get a £100 cash reward, all you’ll need to do is make five debit card transactions within a month of opening your account.
+Discounts are also available at Costa Coffee, ASOS, Boohoo and more, with HSBC’s home&Away offers programme.

 Pros and cons

-- An interest-free overdraft, with a limit increasing up to £3,000.
+- An interest-free overdraft, with a limit increasing up to £3,000 in your final year.

 - Incentives for opening and using the account.